Jet-labs/jet-admin/apps/frontend/readme.md

 Frontend
 ========

-This is the frontend component of the project.
-It includes various dependencies and scripts for building and running the frontend application.
+This is the frontend component of the project build in React JS.
+It includes various dependencies and scripts for building and running the frontend application for Jet Admin.

 Installation
 ------------

 To install the frontend dependencies, run the following command in the terminal:

 `npm install`